tristanhuyanhngo/tristanhuyanhngo/README.md

 - 👋 Hi, I’m Tristan
 - 👀 I’m interested in Web Development.
 I want to be a Full-Stack Developer.
-- 🌱 I’m currently learning JavaScript, NodeJS, ReactJS
+- 🌱 I’m currently learning Java, ReactJS
 - 📫 How to reach me: huyanhngo@gmail.com

 <!-- - 💞️ I’m looking to collaborate on ... -->